shahadatkhokhar/shahadatkhokhar/README.md

 ## Hi there 👋 I am Shahadat Khokhar
 ### I'm a Developer, Blogger and An Artist!

-Currently in my first year of college.
+Currently a Sophomore.
 A computer enthusiast and a curious geek.
 I'm still figuring my specialization. my current skills are: C++, javascript, react-native, firebase.

 ⚡ Fun fact: I try to learn everything I see.